 In the year 1877, about 300 people resided in the village of Augusta located in the county of Buckingham, Tasmania.
-It was in the police district of Hobart, the electoral district of Glenorchy, and home to the immigrant family of Thomas J. Nevin: his parents John and Mary Nevin, and his three siblings Rebecca Jane, Mary Ann, and William John.
+It was in the police district of Hobart, the electoral district of Glenorchy, and home to the settler family of Thomas J. Nevin: his parents John and Mary Nevin, and his three siblings Rebecca Jane, Mary Ann, and William John.

 Excerpt from: Bailliere’s Tasmanian Gazetteer and Road Guide 1877

 The digitised version of the Tasmanian Gazetteer 1877 is online at The State Library of Tasmania.

 AUGUSTA (Co.
 Buckingham) is a postal village and residential suburb of Hobart Town, in the police district of Hobart, and electoral district of Glenorchy.
 It is situate on the main road from Hobart Town to Launceston, about 2 miles from the former place, and on the New Town Rivulet, which empties itself in to the Derwent, near Risdon.
 A portion of Mount Wellington overlooks the district.
 There are no mills or manufactories in Augusta at present, except a pottery.
 The surrounding district is agricultural to a large extent.
 There are several coal seams in the district; two or three are being worked, and produce very good domestic fuel.
 The communication with Hobart Town is by ‘busses and other conveyances which run hourly.
 The city of Hobart Town adjoins Augusta N.W.
 There is one hotel in the village, the Harvest Home.
 The surrounding country is undulating and hilly.
 The population numbers about 300 persons.
 There are places of worship as follows: Church of England, Church of Rome, and Wesleyan Church.